atthabrizi/brazillian_ecommerce_clustering/README.md

 Olist, a prominent Brazilian technology company, specializes in e-commerce solutions.
 Essentially, it functions as a comprehensive department store within major Brazilian online marketplaces.
 Olist's offerings encompass software, partnerships with key marketplaces, and a reputation-sharing system.
 The company's primary objective is to provide a marketplace solution for businesses of all sizes and across various sectors, enabling them to enhance their sales, irrespective of their online presence.

 # Stakeholders
-The main stakeholders are the sellers and marketing team of the company.
-Who is in charge of the marketing and customer acquisition.
+The main stakeholders of Olist are the sellers and the marketing team within the company.
+These two groups play pivotal roles in the success and growth of Olist's e-commerce platform.

+- **Sellers**: Sellers are a crucial stakeholder group for Olist.
+They encompass various businesses of all sizes and across diverse sectors in Brazil.
+Sellers rely on Olist's e-commerce solution to expand their reach, increase their sales, and effectively tap into the online marketplace.
+The success of these sellers directly impacts Olist's performance and reputation.

+- **Marketing Team**: The marketing team is responsible for customer acquisition and retention, making them indispensable stakeholders.
+They are entrusted with the task of developing and executing marketing strategies that attract new customers to the platform and encourage existing ones to remain loyal.
+The effectiveness of these strategies has a direct impact on Olist's ability to grow its user base and increase sales.
+The marketing team's efforts are closely aligned with the company's overarching goal of optimizing marketing and customer acquisition strategies to foster customer loyalty and sustain growth.

 # Problem
 The goal is to ensure productivity by effectively generating and retaining both new and existing users on the platform.
 Finding the most efficient method to allocate these expenses is crucial for sustained growth and success in the competitive e-commerce market.